The Best Vegan Lasagna

 - Prepare a 9×13″ baking dish or similarly sized casserole dish by lightly greasing with olive oil.
 Set aside.

 - Begin by making the homemade cheeses if you are making them from scratch.
-If you prefer, you could use a store-bought vegan ricotta and vegan mozzarella, but making them from scratch is easier than you think!
+If you prefer, you could use store-bought vegan ricotta and vegan mozzarella, but making them from scratch is easier than you think!

 for the homemade ricotta

 - Add all ricotta ingredients except for the spinach to a high-speed blender and blend until smooth and creamy, scraping down sides as needed (~2 minutes).
 It should be well pureed and not chunky.
 If the mixture needs some help blending, add water a little at a time until you’ve reached a thick, creamy, and smooth texture.
+Add in the spinach and pulse to break it up, but not completely blend it up – it should be flecked with green.

 - Taste and adjust as needed, adding more salt for overall flavor, nutritional yeast for cheesiness, and lemon juice for acidity.
 Transfer to a bowl and set aside.